 Finding Chastek Library's Compiled Legislative Histories in Print Collection

 Chastek Library collects published compiled federal legislative histories.
-Consult our Compiled Federal Legislative History in Print guide to find out more.
+Consult our Compiled Federal Legislative History in Print (see below) guide to find out more.

 Committee and Conference Reports Importance